Constructions for Quantum Indistinguishability Obfuscation: Obfuscating Beyond Clifford Circuits

 \begin{proof} We have to show that \Cref{QiO:qcircuit-teleportation} satisfies \Cref{def:QiO}.
 Throughout the proof, we assume that the quantum circuits have a logarithmic $\tgate$-count in the circuit size.

-\begin{enumerate} \item {\tt Functionality:} The proof of functionality follows from the principle of gate-teleportation and is very similar to the proof in \Cref{th:qio:cliff}.
+\begin{enumerate} \item {\tt Functionality:} The proof of functionality follows from the principle of gate teleportation and is very similar to the proof in \Cref{th:qio:cliff}.
 Since the Clifford circuit synthesis has perfect correctness\cite{NWD14}, we have $||C_q^\prime(\ket{\phi}, \cdot)-C_{q}(\cdot) ||_\diamond=0\leq {\tt negl}(n)$ for any negligible function ${\tt negl}(n).$

 \item {\tt Polynomial Slowdown:} Note that $\ket{\phi}$ is a $2n$-qubit state and $C_q^\prime$ is of type $(m,n),$ where $m=3n,$ therefore both $\ket{\phi}$ and $m$ have size in $O(|C_q|).$ The size of $C_q^\prime$ is equal to the size of $\hat{C}$ plus the size of the circuit that performs the general Bell measurement ($GBM$) and the size of the circuit that computes the circuit for $U_{F_{C_q}}$.
 Since the size of $|GBM|$ is in $O(n)$, the size of $|\hat{C}|$ is polynomial in $|C_q|$ (\Cref{lem1:mainTh}, \Cref{lemma:nqubit:cost}, \Cref{lem:beta:size} and the definition of $i\mathcal{O}$).
 Moreover, efficient Clifford synthesis implies that the size of the circuit for $U_{F_{C_q}}$ is polynomial~\cite{NWD14}.
 Therefore, there exists a polynomial $p(\cdot)$ such that \begin{itemize} \item $|\ket{\phi}|\leq p(|C_q|)$ \item $m\leq p(|C_q|)$ \item $|C_q^\prime|\leq p(|C_q|).$ \end{itemize}